dsa-ntc/birminghamdsa.github.io/_posts/2025-01-17-conversations-before-cutting-off.md

 Many people are saying it’s time to cut off and go no-contact with Trump supporters.
 I don’t entirely disagree with that sentiment.
 There is some value in shaming those who won't listen to logic, empathy, or reason – but only when efforts of logic, empathy, and reason have been exhausted.

-In the article A Time for Radical Empathy - Transforming Society, Terri E. Givens says radical empathy is “moving beyond walking in someone else’s shoes and requires taking actions that will not only help that person but will also improve our society.”
+In the article [A Time for Radical Empathy - Transforming Society](https://www.transformingsociety.co.uk/2020/06/08/a-time-for-radical-empathy/#:~:text=Radical%20empathy%20is%20moving%20beyond,will%20also%20improve%20our%20society), Terri E. Givens says radical empathy is “moving beyond walking in someone else’s shoes and requires taking actions that will not only help that person but will also improve our society.”
 He goes on to emphasize the importance of practicing empathy, not merely having it, and breaks down the path to gaining radical empathy into six steps:
 <ol>
-<li>Willingness to be vulnerable.
+<li>Willingness to be vulnerable.</li>
-<li>Becoming grounded in who you are.
+<li>Becoming grounded in who you are.</li>
-<li>Opening yourself to the experiences of others.
+<li>Opening yourself to the experiences of others.</li>
-<li>Practicing empathy.
+<li>Practicing empathy.</li>
-<li>Taking action.
+<li>Taking action.</li>
 <li>Creating change and building trust.</li>
 </ol>